 Try to Escape a Room

 Some cities have pre-built scavenger hunts that you can purchase online.
 I did one of these when I lived in LA.
 It took me through the city from landmark to landmark, and I had to answer questions about the place I found to move on.
 It was a great way to explore my adopted home in a new way.
-I saw neighborhoods and landmarks that I would never have even considered visiting just by doing a silly scavenger hunt.
+I saw neighborhoods and landmarks I would never have even considered visiting through a silly scavenger hunt.

-Cheering for a team really gets the blood flowing.
-Catching a live game of your favorite team is a great way to bond with your friends.
+Cheering for a team gets the blood flowing.
+Catching your favorite team live is a great way to bond with your friends.
 It’s even more fun when you like opposite teams; there’s nothing like a friendly rivalry to keep the crowd engaged!

 Unfortunately, professional sporting events can get pricey.
-But guess what – minor league games are just as fun!
-Go show some support to your local minor league team.
+However, minor league games are just as fun!
+If your budget is tight, show some support to your local minor league team.
 They will appreciate it far more than the professionals.

 Girls (or Boys!)
 Trip

-We’ve talked about weekend trips and day trips, but sometimes a full-fledged vacation with your best friends is just the ticket for extraordinary fun and lasting memories.
-I’ve taken several trips to Europe with my girls, and it’s always been a great time.
+We’ve talked about weekend and day trips, but sometimes a full-fledged vacation with your best friends is just the ticket for extraordinary fun and lasting memories.
+I’ve taken several European trips with my girls, and it’s always been a great time.

-One advantage of traveling with a group like this is that you get to see and do things you would never have thought to do on your own.
+One advantage of traveling with a group like this is that you can see and do things you would never have thought to do alone.
 Trier would never have been on my list of cities to visit, and guess what?
 The best restaurant I’ve ever eaten at in my life is there.
-I also would never have thought to visit Laufen Castle or take a random detour through the Black Forest if I wasn’t traveling with friends.
-These are moments I will remember for the rest of my life.

 Check out a Comedy Club